Pavement parking laws

 Consulting on the exemption order

 The feedback period consulting on exemption of these locations is closed.
-We are considering this feedback against the Transport Scotland Guidance.
+We considered this feedback against the Transport Scotland Guidance.

 Future requests for pavement parking exemptions